BBC backtracks on Lineker over tweet slamming UK asylum plan - KESQ

 As part of its commitment to impartiality, the BBC bars news staff from expressing political opinions.

 Lineker, as a freelancer who doesn’t work in news or current affairs, isn’t bound by the same rules, and has sometimes pushed the boundaries of what the BBC considers acceptable.
-Last year, the BBC found that Lineker breached impartiality rules with a tweet about the Conservatives’ alleged Russian donations.
+Last year, the BBC found that Lineker breached impartiality rules with a tweet about alleged donations from Russians to the Conservatives.

-“That is a difficult balancing act to get right where people are subject to different contracts and on air positions, and with different audience and social media profiles,” he said.
+James Harding, a former BBC director of news, said the corporation has got into a “muddle” over the issue of impartiality.

+He said it was important that the broadcaster “that delivers news and information that informs the country is impartial,” but added: “You can’t get to a world in which the BBC is policing the opinions of every writer, director, musician, sports personality, scientist, business entrepreneur.”

-“A final thought: however difficult the last few days have been, it simply doesn’t compare to having to flee your home from persecution or war to seek refuge in a land far away,” he tweeted.
+“A final thought: however difficult the last few days have been, it simply doesn’t compare to having to flee your home from persecution or war to seek refuge in a land far away,” he tweeted to his 8.8 million followers.
 “It’s heartwarming to have seen the empathy towards their plight from so many of you.”

 Follow AP’s coverage of migration issues at https://apnews.com/hub/migration and soccer at https://apnews.com/hub/soccer and https://twitter.com/AP_Sports